bdang160/face-recognition/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Runs `gh-pages` which deploys the application to the `gh-pages` in Github.
+Might have to reload the website multiple times or wait for the updates to be pushed through.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**